 It’s important to rest and recharge from whatever your normal routine is, even if you love your job and the work you do.
 In addition to the break from work, I’ll also be taking time away from social media on my annual social media sabbatical (which I’ve experimented with each year, and written about for Harvard Business Review).
 Taking time away can be eye-opening and revealing.
 Sometimes the act of pausing something or stopping it entirely can be more revealing than if you pushed through and tried to just keep going.

 A little backstory about why we take this family break

-When we first had children, my husband talked to his workplace about parental leave, and he said that while he’d like to be home during the first few weeks of our child’s birth, he was more interested in being able to be around with his kids while they grew up.
-When our first kid was born, he shifted his schedule to work from 8am to 4pm, and takes a month off every summer to be home with the kids.
-This is his fourth year taking a month off.I’ll also be doing a two-week social media sabbatical much like the experiments I wrote about for Harvard Business Review, logging off of all of my social accounts and taking a full break from checking, browsing, posting, scrolling, and all of the things, good and bad, that social media can bring up.
+A few years ago, when we first had children, my husband talked to his workplace about parental leave.
+He knew that while he’d like to be home during the first few weeks during and after the birth, he was also interested in being able to be around with his kids while they grew up.
+So, the summer after our first kid was born, he shifted his schedule to work from 8am to 4pm.

+For the most part, we’ll be out of the office through Labor Day, taking our kids to the pool, the beach, on camping trips, and on biking adventures.I’ll also be doing a two-week social media sabbatical much like the experiments I wrote about for Harvard Business Review, logging off of all of my social accounts and taking a full break from checking, browsing, posting, scrolling, and all of the things, good and bad, that social media can bring up.

 See you all at the end of summer.—

 Get my monthly newsletter, not available anywhere else: The SKP Monthly.